Panaetius/PoETradeMonitor/README.md

 Features
 --------
-- Create filter rules with wildcards to match trade chat
+- Create filter rules with wildcards to match trade, party, private and global chat
 - Sound notifications on match (beep)
 - System-Tray notifications on match
 - Displays a log of all matches with username, name of the rule that matched, date of message and the message itself